aquib-sh/aquib-sh.github.io/_posts/2025-04-13-different-approaches-to-list-creation.md

 So here my friends, how a simple `[[10],[20]] * 10` does behind the hood in a single functions, This is apart from the things that numerous other modules of Python Interpreter take care of that even I haven't fully explored.

 Enjoy your Coffee ☕

+In case you are wondering why didn't I touch on the `[[] for _ in range(10)]` approach, Well when I started writing this article, I kept digging deeper and deeper into the amazing mechanics of Python interpreter, It was as much of an adventure for me as it has been to you.
+I realised that the article is already too long, so our range approach deserves it's own separate article.

+Let me know what you thought about this article,
+Would love to know your opinions..
+Feel free to reachout via email.